Kafka's Prayer: Publication

 Vanguard Press published the book in New York in 1947 with a simultaneous Canadian edition by the Copp Clark Company.
 It was the first English-language monograph on Kafka.
 Hillstone/Stonehill Publishing published a facsimile reprint in June 1976 with an introduction by Raymond Rosenthal.
 Goodman reused a section of the book in his published dissertation, The Structure of Literature (1954).

-In the arc of Goodman's development as a writer, the mid-to-late forties were where Goodman experimented with psychoanalysis and religion.
+In the arc of Goodman's development as a writer, the mid-to-late forties were when Goodman experimented with psychoanalysis and religion.
 He began a self-analysis in 1946, the year before he published Kafka's Prayer, and came to view psychoanalysis as his religion, preferring its explanations for "animal nature, ego, and the world".
 Kafka's Prayer was his synthesis of those experiments and one of his early, major works in his psychoanalytic period that would culminate in his collaboration on Gestalt Therapy (1951).
 At the time of publication, Goodman had been making a career on publishing on Jewish concerns, in this case, Kafka's Judaism.
 He used the book to grapple with the religious implications of psychoanalysis, a theme that recurred throughout his later work.